gladyshil/modeldb/k8s/README.md

   kubectl create -f [path_to_kubernetes_files]/frontend-deployment.yaml
   ```

 We also need kubernetes services for these deployments.
-This will allow the frontend to be shown on our browser and it allows our frontend to connect to our backend and the backend to connect to mongo.
+This will allow the frontend to be shown on our browser.
+It also allows our frontend to connect to our backend and the backend to connect to the mongo server.

   ```bash
   kubectl expose deployment backend --type=LoadBalancer